FutureGoose/bike-store-analysis/README.md

 # The Struggling Bike Company: Analyzing the Viability of Selling Bicycles 🚲📊

+**Note: For the best viewing experience of the Jupyter Notebook, please use this [nbviewer link](https://nbviewer.org/github/FutureGoose/bike-store-analysis/blob/main/bike_store_analysis.ipynb).**

 ## Table of Contents 📘

 1. [Project Overview](#Project-Overview-)